About Us Contact Shop

 • Ishibe-koji Alley

-8. Hit Up the Chocolate Shops in Kyoto
+8. Chocolate Shops

-A strawberry macaron in Japan.
+A chocolate shop in Japan.

-There are SO many chocolate shops here in Kyoto!
-And as someone who loves chocolate, this was a very good thing. 😉
+There are so many chocolate shops here in Kyoto!
+And as someone who loves chocolate, this was a very good thing.

 Also, their chocolates and shops are just really pretty, so it makes for a fun date or dessert.